 The American labor market is in strife with the competition.
 Crafting your resume to include side projects may boost your chances of landing your dream job, apart from distinguishing you from the crowd in a highly saturated labor market.
-Learning how to add side projects to resume is as important as submitting your resume for…
+Learning how to add side projects to your resume is as important as submitting your resume…

 With the saturation of skilled people in the professional world these days, it is not easy to find a job.
 Companies receive countless applications for a single job post and it takes effort to stand out from the crowd.
 One of the best ways to do so is by showcasing your prior experience.
 Whether you have worked for a company in the same field or have some other professional experience, adding it to your resume can often be the difference between your application gaining attention or getting lost in the sea of others.
 Visit this page to know more about resume creation.